ctrueden/ctrueden.github.io/_pages/deus/SessionMon17.md

 -----

 Ariona finds herself on a street in Lupus.
-After a few moments of research, she discovers that she is about five miles from the compound in which she met ((NPCKhan|General Khan)) and ((NPCHuntington|Merlin)).
+After a few moments of research, she discovers that she is about five miles from the compound in which she met [General Khan](NPCKhan) and [Merlin](NPCHuntington).
 She begins walking toward the compound, despite the warnings that "No Citizens are Allowed."

 A hover-droid buzzes down the street, nearing Ariona.
 "Ariona Cassyon?" it chirps.
 "Package for you!"
 Ariona is extremely puzzled, to say the least.